grafana/grafana/docs/sources/datasources/influxdb/_index.md

 instance's users can create queries in its [query editor]({{< relref "./query-editor" >}}) when they [build dashboards](ref:build-dashboards) and use [Explore](ref:explore).

-The following documents will help you get tarted working with InfluxDB andd Grafana:
+The following documents will help you get tarted working with the InfluxDB data source:

 - [Configure the InfluxDB data source]()